 Ex-Weekend Update anchor, five-season SNL cast member and stand-up comedian Norm Macdonald has just found himself a trending topic for the first time in, well, ever, thanks to a dunderheaded interview with The Hollywood Reporter.
 In the interview, Macdonald dug himself into crater-sized holes on topics including #MeToo, racism, Roseanne Barr and the so-called politicization of late-night.
 He's come under such heavy fire for it that The Late Show canceled an appearance he was scheduled to make.

-The level of offense and upset the interview has caused is entirely understandable, but there is a silver lining to this whole sorry story.
-What Macdonald has just given us is the insight we've been waiting for about why powerful men have allowed so much horror to go on for so long, and just how much they fundamentally don't understand what everyone else deals with.
+That people are upset over the interview is entirely understandable, but there is a silver lining to this whole sorry story.
+What Macdonald has just given us is the insight we've been waiting for about why powerful men have turned a blind eye to so much awful, for so long, and just how much they fundamentally don't understand what everyone else deals with.

 At January's Golden Globes, despite a room full of women wearing black and dedicating the entire night to speaking out about #TimesUp, the vast majority of male attendees (even the ones accepting awards for playing domestic abusers) stayed silent on the subject.
 It was impossible not to wonder what they were all so afraid of.

 Season 10 of Comedians in Cars Getting Coffee offered us some insight when it premiered in June.
 Jerry Seinfeld and his guests made repeated references to #MeToo that were, frankly, mystifying.
 In one episode, on his way to pick up Kate McKinnon, Seinfeld calls her.